ceejbot/soulsy/docs/article-layouts-v2.md

 Text and images can be drawn with colors.
 Colors are described with red, green, blue, and alpha numbers, abbreviated to the first letter of each to keep things compact.
 The lowest possible value is 0.
 The highest is 255.
 Black would have `r`, `g`, and `b` all 0.
 White would have `r`, `g`, and `b` all 255.
 The alpha value controls how transparent a color is.
 0 is completely transparent aka invisible; 255 is not transparent at all.
 SoulsyHUD skips drawing anything with alpha 0 to avoid doing useless work when rendering the HUD.

-Here's a field describing a half-transparent orange-yellow color:
+Here's a color setting describing a half-transparent orange-yellow color:

 ```toml
 color = { r = 223, g = 188, b = 32, a = 128 }
 ```

-Order does not matter, but color fields are usually mentioned in this order.
+Colors are conventionally given in rgba order, but the order doesn't matter.

 ### Background image elements

-Background images use a point and a color to describe how large to draw the image, and what color to use to draw it.
+Background images use a point to describe how large to draw the image, and a color to specify what color to draw it.
 The `svg` field names the image file to draw.
-This file must be in the directory `resources/backgrounds`.
+The svg file must be in the directory `resources/backgrounds`.
 Here's an example:

 ```toml
 [background]